NLeSC/pycoeman/README.md

 is recommended when the number of required files/folders is large.
 In this case they are specified in a separate ASCII file, one file/folder per line.
 Both `<require>` and `<requirelist>` can be simultaneously used.

 Once the parallel mode XML configuration file is defined the user should use the tools `coeman-par-[local | ssh | sge]` to execute them.
-When running a parallel mode, commands are executed in a different execution folder and possibly in a more than one computer.
+When running in parallel mode, commands are executed in a different execution folder and possibly in a more than one computer.
 For each command, the required data is copied/linked from the location where the pycoeman tool is launched to the remote execution folders.
 After a successful execution of the commands, the files listed under the tag `<output>` are copied back to the location where the pycoeman tool was launched.